 Church in Central and Eastern Europe

 The collection helps to rebuild the Church after 70 years of communist repression by supporting seminaries, social service programs, youth ministry, pastoral centers, church construction and renovation, and the transmission of the Gospel message through Catholic media in 28 countries.
 Visit the webpage at the USCCB site for more information.

 Support for various pastoral projects throughout Latin America and the Caribbean includes the works of evangelization, formation of laity, religious and seminarians, as well as youth ministry and catechesis.
 Funding is limited to program expenses and excludes building construction.

-Church in Africa
+Solidarity Fund for the Church in Africa

 This is not a mandatory collection but is approved by the USCCB and highly recommended for parishes in the archdiocese.
 This special fund supports the future of the Church in Africa by funding grants for pastoral projects that range from Catholic education to evangelization.

 The Pontifical Good Friday Collection for the Holy Land goes to the Franciscans of the Custody of the Holy Land who have the unique responsibility of caring for the Holy Places as well as caring for the Christians living in the Holy Land, in order to maintain a Christian presence in a land that is filled with a majority Islamic and Jewish population.